localstack/localstack-blog.github.io/content/2024-06-18-redpoint-infrared-100/index.md

 ---
 title: LocalStack Named to Redpoint InfraRed 100 List
-description: LocalStack, a trailblazer for cloud infrastructure emulation, has been included in the inaugural Redpoint InfraRed 100 list, highlighting the demand for cloud infrastructure development tooling.
+description: LocalStack, a trailblazer for cloud infrastructure emulation, has been included in the Redpoint InfraRed 100 list, highlighting the demand for cloud infrastructure development tooling.
 This recognition honors companies poised to lead innovation in the cloud infrastructure market and underscores LocalStack's significant impact on the industry.
-lead: LocalStack, a trailblazer for cloud infrastructure emulation, has been included in the inaugural Redpoint InfraRed 100 list, highlighting the demand for cloud infrastructure development tooling.
+lead: LocalStack, a trailblazer for cloud infrastructure emulation, has been included in the Redpoint InfraRed 100 list, highlighting the demand for cloud infrastructure development tooling.
 This recognition honors companies poised to lead innovation in the cloud infrastructure market and underscores LocalStack's significant impact on the industry.
-date: 2024-06-17
+date: 2024-06-18
-lastmod: 2024-06-17
+lastmod: 2024-06-18
 images: ['localstack-redpoint-100.png']
 leadimage: 'localstack-redpoint-100.png'
 contributors: ["LocalStack Team"]